OffDynamicsRL/off-dynamics-rl/README.md

 ## 🚀Getting Started

-Our benchmark is *installation-free*, i.e., one do not need to run `pip install -e .`.
-This is because users may have multiple local environments which actually share numerous packages like `torch`, making it a waste of space to create another conda environment for running ODRL.
-Installing ODRL in some existing environments may corrupts that environment.
+Our benchmark is *installation-free*, i.e., one does not need to run `pip install -e .`.
+This design choice is motivated by the fact that users may have multiple local environments which actually share numerous packages like `torch`, making it a waste of space to create another conda environment for running ODRL.
+Moreover, the provided packages may conflict with existing ones, posing a risk of corrupting the current environment.
+As a result, we do not offer a `setup.py` file.
 ODRL relies on some most commonly adopted packages, which should be easily satisfied: `python==3.8.13, torch==1.11.0, gym==0.18.3, dm-control==1.0.8, numpy==1.23.5, d4rl==1.1, mujoco-py==2.1.2.14`.

 Nevertheless, we totally understand that some users may still need the detailed list of dependencies, and hence we also include the `requirement.txt` in ODRL.
-Run the following commands:
+To use it, run the following commands:
 ```bash
 conda create -n offdynamics python=3.8.13 && conda activate offdynamics
 pip install setuptools==63.2.0